ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

 ```
 ---

-After following the installation steps above you can run the default simulation located at 'bgpy_pkg/__main__.py'

-This will generate graphs for you as well
+After following the installation steps above you can run the default simulation by running the main python file in bgpy_pkg/.
+This generates simulation graphs for as well.
+Parameters can be changed in main file to implement different use cases and scenarios.
+Your next task is to study the bgpy_pkg [tutorial](https://github.com/jfuruness/bgpy_pkg/wiki/Tutorial) in full and perform a custom simulation of your choosing while also answering the questions below.

 ### Questions